weavolutionmage/drachenwald/offices/herald/sendacourtreport.md

 ### Who to contact

+The best way to send a court report is by using the [court report form](https://forms.gle/eJ4upNNxXNfZNWVj6).
+This ensures the report doesn't get lost in email ands sends the report to the relevant officers (posthorn, relevant chroniclers, relevant signets, and relevant heralds).

+If for some reason you can't use the form, send your report to the following officers:
 * the royals who you were serving: the Crown, the Coronet, or your baron and baroness
 * [Posthorn Herald](mailto:posthorn@drachenwald.sca.org)
 * the [kingdom chronicler](mailto:chronicler@drachenwald.sca.org) or any local chronicler, for example for your principality or barony